 This gentleman had tried multifocals a few times unsuccessully.
 The distortions were unbearable.
 I had to talk him into the product, as he was convinced he would fail.
 He was so amazed that he then came back and bought a second clear pair and a separate pair of multifocal sunglasses.

 L/ -0.25 -1.00 x 160

 She could not even wear SV distance glasses to walk around with, due to the anisekonia induced by the astigmatism being nearly 90 degrees apart between the eyes.
 I have been having grief with her prescription for over 15 years and here was the first pair of glasses that she could walk around in!

 - Mono PDs - with conventional multifocals most reading areas are decentred 2.5mm.
 This assumes that every patient converges by 5mm from distance to near.
 We all know this is incorrect and many of us would fudge the distance PD to make sure the near PD was roughly right.

 - Face Form Angle

-These extra measurements even though might seem a nusiance, add tremendous value to the patients perception.
-The analogy we use is that we are tailor making these spectacles like an expert tailor.
-We can prescribe and dispense an off the rack product or we can tailor make it specifically for them.
+These extra measurements even though might seem a nuisance, add tremendous value to the patients perception.
+The analogy we use, is that we are tailor making these spectacles like an expert tailor.
+We can prescribe and dispense an off the rack product, or we can tailor make it specifically for them.
 When presented in this way, most patients choose the custom made product.